claire-codes/rainbow-tree/README.md

 ## To do

 - Write Readme
-- Add more colours
+- Add ability to modify colours from options
 - Make sure it doesn't override gitignored ones
 - Make sure it doesn't override other git statuses
-- Try applying to filenames too
+- Apply to filenames
-- Make colours apply correctly from top down, starting at red
+- Rotate around colours up to 12 (or whatever) deep